In sci-fi and anime you have your Humongous Mecha

 - The short lived Saturday Morning show Los Luchadores had an evil chihuahua who operated a man-sized robot.

 - In Ninpuu Sentai Hurricaneger, villain Sargain was a small, ant-like alien operating a man-sized armored robot.
-His Power Rangers Ninja Storm counterpart Zurgane didn't include this and was... uh, we're not sure.
+His Power Rangers Ninja Storm counterpart Zurgane didn't include this and was... uh, we're not sure (although his action figure incarnation did have a removable helmet showing the bug piloting the robo-suit, which surely confused a few fans unfamiliar with the original show).

 - The Teselecta, in the Doctor Who episode Let's Kill Hitler, is a shapeshifting humaniform robot piloted by miniaturized humans who traveled back in time to, you guessed it, kill Hitler.